Dinglet/embedded-os/homework3/README.md

 ## Specification

-- All deliveries are served by only one single delivery person, and one customer is served at a time.
+- All deliveries are served by two delivery persons and multiple customers are served at a time.
     - When a customer connects to the system, the connection continues until the order is canceled or the order is delivered.
-    - While one customer is connected, no other customer will be connected.
+    - While one customer is connected, another customer can be connected.
+    - When multiple customers are connected at the same time, the server must be able to respond to the orders sent by these customers.
+However, due to the limited number of delivery persons, the delivery time may be longer.
+    - The FCFS (first-come-first-served) strategy is used for delivery.
+According to the order received by the server, the order will be assigned to the delivery person who needs shorter waiting time.
 - The commands that a customer can execute are
     - `shop list`,
     - `order <item> <amount>`,